 We were also invited back at Christmas time to do some more youth group dance workshops for the same group.
 This time the theme of their dance was the presents you give and receive over the holidays.
 We used props in the dance, which were different shaped objects wrapped up in Christmas paper!
 It was a really fun and cheeky dance to a high energy song by Ru Paul called ‘Christmas party’.

-There was a lovely crowd of parents who came to watch the performance on the fourth week, and it was a great way for us all to get into the Christmas spirit!
+There was a lovely crowd of parents who came to watch the performance on the fourth week.
+It was a great way for us all to get into the Christmas spirit!